hermesthecat/TerminalAI/README.md

 On Windows, it detects Windows version and uses appropriate Windows commands (cmd, PowerShell, Windows-specific-tools).

 `-c` option will add the content of the current directory to the context.
 This will generate a better result.
 But it will significantly increase the number of tokens used.
 For example, if you are in a directory with a `docker-compose.yml` and ask `ai -c "restart the web server"`, TerminalAI will use the contents of `docker-compose.yml` to figure out that "web server" corresponds to the `nginx` service and generate the command `docker-compose restart nginx`.

+### Smart Context Analysis (`-c` flag)

+The `-c` flag makes TerminalAI project-aware.
+When used, it doesn't just list files; it intelligently reads the content of key project files to provide rich context to the AI.

+- **How it works:** When you use `ai -c "your request"`, the script automatically detects and reads files like `docker-compose.yml`, `package.json`, `requirements.txt`, `Makefile`, etc., in your current directory.
+- **Benefit:** This allows the AI to understand your project's structure, dependencies, and available scripts, resulting in highly accurate and context-specific commands.
+For example, asking to "run tests" in a Node.js project will correctly use the test script defined in your `package.json`.

 `-e` option will generate an explanation of the command.
 This will significantly increase the number of tokens used.